 CONTACT: Mark W. Jaindl, President and Chief Executive Officer

-American Bank Incorporated (OTC BB: AMBK), the parent company of American Bank, today announced earnings for the quarter ended March 31, 2015.
-Net income for the quarter was $989,000, or $0.15 per diluted share, a decrease of $174,000 from $1,163,000, or $0.19 per diluted share, for the same period in the prior year.
-The decrease in net income for the quarter was the result of an increase in net interest income offset by increases in the provision for loan losses, non-interest expense and a decrease in non-interest income.
+American Bank Incorporated (OTC BB: AMBK.OB), the parent company of American Bank, today announced earnings for the quarter ended March 31, 2008.
+Net income for the quarter was $709,000, or $0.12 per diluted share, a decrease of $50,000 from $759,000, or $0.12 per diluted share, for the same period in the prior year.
+The decrease in net income for the quarter was the result of an increase in the provision for loan losses of $49,000, an increase in operating expense of $19,000 and a decrease in net gains on available for sale securities of $153,000.
+The increase in the provision for loan losses results from an increase in loans outstanding during the quarter, as the quality of American Bank’s loan portfolio remains strong with non-performing loans comprising $65,000 or 0.01% of total assets.
+The increase in operating expense for the quarter was attributable to an increase of $91,000 in salary and benefit costs, the result of merit pay increases and an increase of three full-time equivalent employees.
+This increase in operating expense was partially off-set by a decrease of $57,000 in professional fees.

-American Bank Incorporated common stock last traded at $9.20 per share.
-American Capital Trust I Preferred Securities last traded at $9.60.
+American Bank, Inc. common stock last traded at $7.00 per share.
+American Bank, Inc. Series A preferred stock (AMBKO.OB) is listed on the OTC BB but has not traded to date.
+American Capital Trust I Preferred Securities last traded at $10.00.

 About American Bank